Caro Was Here

 Since the beginning of time, humans have felt the need to leave a record—to prove that they existed.
 From cave paintings to extensive journals, a big chunk of our lives is spent documenting our experiences.

-Even though today we use these records as a way to learn history, the original purpose of the creator was simple to leave their mark.
+Even though today we use these records as a way to learn history, the original purpose of the creator was simply to leave their mark.
 To prove to themselves and to others that they were alive, that they were doing something.

 In a society where everything is recorded and saved on the cloud, has bar graffiti become the new tester of time?